tychoish/fun/README.md

   load-shedding and message distribution patterns.
-- In `erc`, an error collector implementation for threadsafe error aggregation and introspection, particularly in worker-pool, applications.
+- In `erc`, an error collector implementation for threadsafe error aggregation and introspection, particularly in worker-pool, applications. `ers` provides related functionality.
-- In `set`, a `Set` type, with ordered and unordered implementations.
+- In `dt` a collection of data types and tools for manipulating different container types, as well as implementations of linked lists and sets.
 - Queue and Deque implementations (in `pubsub`) that provide thread-safe linked-list based implementations and `Wait` methods to block until new items added.
-- In `seq`, general purpose linked list implementations, with a healthy feature set and flexible interface.
 - In `srv`, a service orchestration toolkit and lifecycle tools.
 - In `adt`, a collection of Atomic/Pool/Map operations that use generics to provide strongly typed interfaces for common operations.